truecharts/public/charts/stable/tailscale/docs/How-To-Guide.md

 - Tailscale Account (Free accounts available at https://www.tailscale.com)
 - Tailscale Truecharts Chart

-## Prerequisites
+## Prerequisites (LAN access only)

 For proper access to your local network (LAN), this chart requires two `sysctl` values set on your TrueNAS or system.
-For TrueNAS SCALE the way to change these values are inside `System` then `Advanced`.
+For TrueNAS SCALE the way to change these values are inside `System Settings` then `Advanced`.
 On that screen you add the following two values:

 - `net.ipv4.ip_forward`
 - `net.ipv4.conf.all.src_valid_mark`